Aresga/ft_printf/README.md

 # ft_printf

-A custom implementation of the standard `printf` function in C, developed as part of the 42 curriculum.
+A custom implementation of the standard `printf` function in C, developed as part of Hive Helsinki curriculum.
 This project aims to deepen understanding of variadic functions and formatted output in C.

 ## Table of Contents